 Step 2: Get the image of the right triangle straightened up.

 Imagine a right-angle triangle to apply the Pythagoras theorem.
 In the given scenario, you are aware of the values of the base of the pyramid as well as the perpendicular height and the edge height.

 Now assume that you are dividing the pyramid diagonally from one corner to the opposite end and the face emerged as a triangle.
 The height of the triangle is going to be equal to the perpendicular height of the pyramid and will divide the emerged triangle into two equivalent parts.

 Whereas the hypotenuse of the emerged triangle will be equivalent to the measurement of the edge height of the square-based pyramid.

-Let the perpendicular height be denoted by the alphabet p, the edge height of the pyramid be denoted by alphabet e and the diagonal of the base is denoted by the alphabet d.
-Based on these variables the equation for the Pythagoras Theorem will look like:
+Let the perpendicular height be denoted by the alphabet p, the edge height of the pyramid be denoted by alphabet e and the diagonal of the base be denoted by the alphabet d.
+Based on these variables the equation for the Pythagoras Theorem will look like this:

 p² + d² = e²